-- CaseCommentEmailTemplateId-ID of the email template used when submitting a comment on a case. - ChangePasswordEmailTemplateId-ID of the email template used when notifying a user that their password has been reset. - EmailFooterLogoId-ID of the Document object that displays as an image in the footer of community Chatter emails. - EmailFooterText-Text that displays in the footer of community Chatter emails. - EmailSenderAddress-Read only.
-Email address from which community emails are sent. - EmailSenderName-Name from which community emails are sent. - ForgotPasswordEmailTemplateId-ID of the email template used when a user forgets their password. - NewSenderAddress-Email address that has been entered as the new value for EmailSenderAddress but has not been verified yet.
+- CaseCommentEmailTemplateId-ID of the email template used when submitting a comment on a case. - ChangePasswordEmailTemplateId-ID of the email template used when notifying users that their password has been reset. - EmailFooterLogoId-ID of the Document object that displays as an image in the footer of community Chatter emails. - EmailFooterText-Text that displays in the footer of community Chatter emails. - EmailSenderAddress-Read only.
+Email address from which community emails are sent. - EmailSenderName-Name from which community emails are sent. - ForgotPasswordEmailTemplateId-ID of the email template used when users forget their password. - LockoutEmailTemplateId-ID of the email template used when users try to reset their password after locking themselves out of their community from too many login attempts. - NewSenderAddress-Email address that has been entered as the new value for EmailSenderAddress but has not been verified yet.
 After a user has requested to change the sender email address and has successfully responded to the verification email, the NewSenderAddress value overwrites the value in EmailSenderAddress.
-This becomes the email address from which community emails are sent. - If verification is pending for a new email address and you set NewSenderAddress to null, this cancels the verification request. - NewSenderAddress is automatically set to null after EmailSenderAddress has been set to the new verified address. - If verification is pending for a new email address and you specify a different new address for this field, only the latest value is retained and used for verification. - OptionsSendWelcomeEmail-Determines whether a welcome email is sent when a new user is added to the community. - WelcomeEmailTemplateId-ID of the email template used when sending welcome emails to new community members.
+This value becomes the email address from which community emails are sent.

+- If verification is pending for a new email address and you set NewSenderAddress to null, the verification request is canceled. - NewSenderAddress is automatically set to null after EmailSenderAddress has been set to the new verified address. - If verification is pending for a new email address, and you specify a different new address for this field, only the latest value is retained and used for verification. - OptionsSendWelcomeEmail-Determines whether a welcome email is sent when a new user is added to the community. - VerificationEmailTemplateId-ID of the email template used when users must verify their identity, for example, when they log in without a password or from a new device. - WelcomeEmailTemplateId-ID of the email template used when sending welcome emails to new community members.